12 Best Florida Beaches – Choose Your Beach in Florida

-Cons – not car accessible, only small concession area on beach, no camping, sand better on nearby Clearwater Beach.
+Cons – not car accessible, only small concession area on the beach, no camping, sand better on nearby Clearwater Beach.

 Cayo Costa Island – We have written about Sanibel and Captiva above.
 Perhaps an equally good beach is Cayo Costa Island.
-On the west side of the island is a long rustic beach well know to wildlife photographers.
+On the west side of the island is a long rustic beach well known to wildlife photographers.
 This is part of the Florida State Park system.
 Very limited services on the island, but 9 miles of beautiful beaches.
 There is ferry service from Pine Island and occasionally from the Sanibel-Captive area.

-Pros – truly remote, great sea bird watching, good sand, clear gulf water
+Pros – truly remote, great seabird watching, good sand, clear gulf water.

 So where are those hidden gems we have missed?
 Send us a message about your best Florida beach.
-We haven’t visited every beach in Florida but we are always looking for THE Best Florida Beach.
+We haven’t visited every beach in Florida but we are always looking for THE Best Florida Beaches.